stuartellis/aws-bootstrap-terraform/README.md

 # aws-bootstrap-terraform

-Tooling to bootstrap Terraform on AWS
+Tooling to bootstrap Terraform on AWS.

+## Usage

+Use the *do.sh* script to setup and run this tooling.

+    ./do.sh info